 Silver ink was used for Rossetti Encounter 2 and Rossetti Encounter 3 to record the initial detailed observation.
 Using graphite, new layers of drawing activity were repeated over the first layer of silver marks.
 The repeated layers of drawing aim to record each time a small area of the in-situ observation drawing has been observed, building up a dense overview of my observation activity.

 A glass magnifying lens rests on the horizontal paper surface of Rossetti Encounter 1, 2 and 3.
-This refers to visual focus and aims to encourage the viewer to engage more closely with the work, repeating my own engagement with the original drawing.

 Investigating the Rossetti self portrait reflects a range of ideas such as semiotics, gaze theory, craftsmanship, and memory as staring points.
 The philosopher Derrida writes specifically about memory and the impossibility of drawing a portrait of the subject who changes even as it the portrait is being drawn.

 Silver ink appears and disappears from the paper surface – its fugitive quality reflects theories of vision and memory.
 Layers of silver and graphite marks refer to the idea of a palimpsest of memories laid one on another.
 White Kozo paper is used to support Rossetti Encounter 2 and Rossetti Encounter 3.
 Kozo paper is used widely in museum conservation of paper artefacts.